A SHORT HISTORY OF JAMAICA

 Today Jamaica is still a poor country but it has enormous potential for tourism.
 Jamaica suffered in the recession of 2009 but soon recovered.
 Today there is reason to be optimistic about the future of Jamaica.
-Today the population of Jamaica is 2.9 million.
+In 2020 the population of Jamaica was 2.9 million.

 A timeline of Jamaica